 Unclear.
 Dietary measures were taken between June and October.

-- Percentage body fat at each time point from age five to 15 years (sum of skin fold thickness, DEXA, body mass index for age, waist circumference)
+- Percentage body fat at each time point from age five to 15 years (sum of skin fold thickness, DEXA, BMI for age, waist circumference)

 - Variable 2: Brief description (how measured?).